andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 {:.image-caption}
 *High level architecture of an decoder layer in a transformer.
 From http://jalammar.github.io/illustrated-transformer/*

-The encoder-decoder attention mechanism used here is one that mimics one of the previously discussed attention mechanisms that was used in a regular encoder-decoder network, such as the one from (Bahdanau et al., 2015).
+The encoder-decoder attention mechanism used here is one that mimics one of the previously discussed attention mechanisms that was used in a regular encoder-decoder network, such as the one from (<a href="https://arxiv.org/pdf/1409.0473.pdf">Bahdanau et al., 2015</a>).
 This allows the decoder layer to look at all positions of the input sequence.

-#### Self-Attention Mechanism
+#### Self-Attention Mechanism <a name="self-attention"></a>

 Self-attention is a technique that tries to produce a new representation of an input sequence by relating different positions in the sequence with other positions.
 This provides a way to encode correlations between words in a sentence, and allows the network to incorporate these relations into its processing.
 For example, as previously discussed, recurrent units in RNNs provide are one way to do this.
-This has previously been used in conjunction with LSTMs to improve the processing of sequential data in natural language understanding tasks (Jianpeng et al., 2016).
+This has previously been used in conjunction with LSTMs to improve the processing of sequential data in natural language understanding tasks (<a href="https://arxiv.org/pdf/1601.06733.pdf">Cheng et al., 2016</a>).

-#### Scaled-Dot Product Attention
+#### Scaled Dot-Product Attention <a name="scaled-dot-product"></a>

-One of the key features of the transformer network introduced by Vaswani et al. was a new attention mechanism: **Scaled-Dot Product Attention**.
-This is very similar to dot-product attention (Luong et al., 2015), but they add a scale factor that is the dimension of the source hidden state.
+One of the key features of the transformer network introduced by Vaswani et al. was a new attention mechanism: **Scaled Dot-Product Attention**.
+This is very similar to dot-product attention (<a href="https://pdfs.semanticscholar.org/969a/289e8f5f6f6a5f2131fd92aedfd3f666c686.pdf">Luong et al., 2015</a>), but they add a scale factor that is the dimension of the source hidden state.
 This effectively normalizes the value and helps prevent cases where the softmax function is pushed into spaces with small gradients, i.e. alleviating the <a href="https://en.wikipedia.org/wiki/Vanishing_gradient_problem">vanishing gradient problem</a>.

 ![scaled-dot-product-diagram]({{site.baseurl}}/assets/images/vaswani-scaled-dot-product-diagram.png){:height="30%" width="30%"}